vibeus/vibe-website/content/blog/remote-training-tips/index.md

 ---
-title: "Remote Training Tips to Help Your Modern Work Team Thrive"
+title: Remote Training Tips to Help Your Modern Work Team Thrive
 slug: remote-training-tips
 author: Vibe Team
-date: 2021-04-16
+date: '2021-04-16'
-tags: ["remote collaboration", "remote training", "meeting techniques"]
+tags:
+- meeting techniques
+- remote collaboration
+- remote training
 draft: false
 isfeatured: false
 description: Want the best tips for developing a remote training plan?
 The Vibe team touches on the essentials of hosting remote training.
 ---

 Remote work options are becoming more prevalent than ever, even among some of the world’s biggest companies.
 In fact, a survey from KPMG showed that [68% of large enterprises](https://amp.cnn.com/cnn/2020/08/25/business/office-space-remote-work-pandemic/index.html) are shifting to permanent remote work options and downsizing their office space.
 To facilitate a productive and effective remote workforce, many corporations are investing in remote training tools to help with the transition, [onboard new employees](https://vibe.us/blog/create-effective-onboarding-practices-for-your-remote-team/), and create an environment of lifelong learning.